Auto Transcript

 Satan loves the strategy because it is so effective.
 The reason it is so effective is because it taps into what we think of as necessary and good desires that seem to us to be legitimate.

 We can easily deceive ourselves.
-And some of these are legitimate.
+Some of these desires are legitimate.
 Food is actually good.

 Sex, believe it or not, is good and necessary.
 Otherwise, none of us would be here.